preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 **Note!** Yammer Community is not available in Omnia on-prem.

++ **Deafult Resource Url**: Select the defailt Url for the Yammer Community start page, Sharepoint or Yammer group.
 + **Client id**: Type the Client id for the Yammer Network here.

 Facebook Workplace Group